 From a former Israeli spy, comes the most realistic and authentic thriller of the year.

 Winner of the CWA International Dagger.

-A Times, Telegraph and FT pick for Summer Reads 2019.
-"Breathlessly exciting" Marcel Berlins, The Times.
+A Times, Telegraph and FT pick for Summer Reads 2019, and an FT Thriller of the Year

 When an Israeli tech exec disappears from Charles de Gaulle airport with a woman in red, logic dictates youthful indiscretion.
 But Israel is on a state of high alert nonetheless.
 Colonel Zeev Abadi, the new head of Unit 8200's Special Section, just happens to have arrived on the same flight.